About Asbury Theological Seminary

 Timothy C. Tennent

-President Tennent began his leadership of Asbury Seminary in July 2009, having served 11 years as professor of world missions and Indian studies at Gordon-Conwell Theological Seminary.
+President Tennent began his leadership of Asbury Theological Seminary in July 2009, having served 11 years as professor of world missions and Indian studies at Gordon-Conwell Theological Seminary.
 Prior to that time he taught missions at Toccoa Falls College and was a United Methodist pastor.
-His extensive worldwide teaching experiences and authorship of several books, along with his personal devotion, bring excitement and anticipation to the Asbury Seminary community as the seminary fulfills its mission in the 21st century and continues its long tradition of training Christian leaders for ministry worldwide.
-Today, Asbury Theological Seminary enrolls more than 1,700 students, representing more than 80 denominations and 40 countries.
-The Seminary has more than 10,000 graduates serving in every time zone around the world through social justice initiatives, government, art, mission organizations, education and the church.
+His extensive worldwide teaching experiences and authorship of several books brought excitement and anticipation to the Asbury Theological Seminary community as the seminary continued its mission of training Christian leaders for ministry worldwide.
+After 15 years of faithful service as president, Dr. Tennent returned to the classroom in July 2024, entrusting the leadership of the Seminary to Dr. David Gyertson, who now serves as interim president.